Unthrottled/event-sourcing-workshop/README.md

 #### 1. Create Minimal REST API

-In `PodRestController` we will need to put one of our rest controller!
+We will have 2 REST controllers.

-As a recap, here is the following outline of what the UI is expecting in regards as a REST API:
+In `PodRestController` we will need to put the following:

 - POST `/api/pod/event`
     - Accepts a `String` and returns the accepted `Event` (which is a string) as a `Optional` eg: `Optional<String>`
 - GET `/api/pod/members`
     - Returns a empty `Stream<Identifier>` remember that the return type _must_ be `application/json`!

-In `PodMemberRestController` we will need to put the other rest controller!
+In `PodMemberRestController` we will need to put the following:

 - POST `/api/pod/member/{identifier}/event`
     - Accepts a `Event` and returns the accepted `Event` as a `Optional` eg: `Optional<Event>`